 - Three semesters of training in mindfulness meditation and mindfulness practices in healthcare

 - Incorporation of standardized-patient and high-fidelity simulation activities within almost all clinical medicine/clinical skills modules

 - Experiential clinical activities beginning the first week of training at the Mel Leaman Free Clinic at Emory & Henry College

-- Along with core rotations, all students will also complete cardiology/pulmonology rotations & hospice/palliative rotation
+- Along with other core rotations, all students also complete required cardiology/pulmonology rotation & hospice/palliative rotation